 FIRST AID AND ILLNESS

-If a student requires more than basic first aid, Covenant will call for emergency medical assistance.
+If a student requires more than basic first aid, CCS will call for emergency medical assistance.

 If your child becomes ill while at school, the office staff will attempt to call a parent first and then the names given on the student’s emergency information card.